-JLEN'S AIFM is Foresight Group LLP (Foresight).
-Foresight is one of the bestresourced investors in renewable infrastructure assets, with £12.1bn of AUM as at 30 September 2023.
+JLEN's AIFM is Foresight Group LLP (Foresight).
+Foresight is one of the best-resourced investors in renewable infrastructure assets, with £12.1bn of assets under management as at 30 September 2023.
 This includes Foresight Solar Fund, which sits in JLEN's listed peer group.
 Foresight has a highly experienced and well-resourced global infrastructure team with over 100 infrastructure professionals managing around 3.1GW of energy infrastructure.
 It is a global business, with 13 offices in seven countries.
 The co-lead managers to JLEN are Chris Tanner, Chris Holmes and Edward Mountney.